Natural honey consumption by diabetics is complex and controversial. Too much of a good-thing is not helpful; or is it?

 Adulteration of honey with high fructose corn syrup is a very common practice today; consider keeping your own bees.

 All the world's a bit queer except for me and thee; and I am not so sure about you!
-We are allowed to have our strange ideas, dancing to the beat of a different drummer.
+We are allowed to have our strange ideas, dancing to the beat of different drummers.
 But it is wise to stop now and then to consider.
 Do some vegans eat honey has been a challenging question in our family.

 Fraudsters know that these days very few folk actually savour and smell their food; it just gets shovelled down the hatch whilst they are watching TV.